We are so lucky to have such amazing instructors working with us at the-sew-op! Here is a little information about each one:

 Donna is a newly retired school psychologist, whose passion for quilting and quilt history has her geared up for her second career as a part-time quilt instructor.
 She has been quilting/sewing on and off for nearly 20 years.
 Her interest is teaching and inspiring beginner level students to dive into the wonderful world of quilting!
 Her instructional style is slow and steady, with a good dose of forgiveness for “happy accidents” (mistakes).
 Her Beginner Quilt Series will take you from the very basics to completing two small quilts in a matter of weeks!
 Come join Donna on this creative and satisfying journey!

 Meg studied Textiles, Fashion Merchandising and Design at URI and graduated in 2019.
 She learned how to sew at a young age and hasn't stopped since!
 Meg has won awards for her designs in the URI Spring Splash fashion shows in 2018 and 2019.
 She likes to have fun when sewing and get creative with scraps.
-She teaches workshops at the shop, but her favorite thing is to help customers find the perfect fabric for their next project!
-If you're a sew-op regular you've definitely seen Meg behind the desk.
+She teaches kids, teens and workshops at the shop, but her favorite thing is to help customers find the perfect fabric for their next project!
+If you're a sew-op regular you've definitely seen Meg behind the counter.